 Scalp massage has lots of benefits for your health, too:

-It can help you relax and unwind, deal with a dry and itchy scalp plus there’s even evidence that it can help with hair growth.
+It can help you relax and unwind, deal with dryness and itching, plus there’s even evidence that it can assist with hair growth.

-However, with a huge range of scalp massagers on the market, it can be tricky to know which to buy.
+However, with a huge range of products on the market, it can be tricky to know which to buy.

 We’ve explored the market and put together a list of ten of the best scalp massagers for you to choose from:

-If you’re struggling to work out which scalp massager is best for you, then take a look below at the different features that you need to consider.
+If you’re struggling to work out which tool is right for you, then take a look below at the different features that you need to consider.

 Try to make a list of the features that are most important to you, to enable you to make your final decision: